City-building game: Beginnings of a genre

+Second boost in the popularity

+1992 and 1993 saw the release of various games.
+Impressions Games was a British video game developer which created a series of historical city-building games starting from a blockbuster game which modeled cities in ancient Rome: Caesar.
+These games swapped radius-based “coverage” for agents (“walkers”; market ladies, priests, barbers, who physically deliver services along streets.
+The focus was now on street topology (loops, gates, choke points) and housing evolution (meeting tiered needs).
+Those games followed the style of Sim City over historical accuracy, such as including schools and hospitals, but not slavery.

+In 1993, The Settlers, which is set in medieval times and simulates a complex settlement and commerce system, which was revolutionary at the time.
+The Settlers turns the commerce into a watchable machine: woodcutter → sawmill → planks → building.
+Later entries add territory control and quality-of-life dashboards, but the core feature was observing supply lines.

-The PC game Stronghold also appeared in 1993, and was advertised as "SimCity meets Dungeons & Dragons in 3D".
+The PC game Stronghold developed by Stormfront Studios, also appeared in 1993, and was advertised as "SimCity meets Dungeons & Dragons in 3D".
 Elves, humans and dwarves each built neighborhoods with unique architecture within the player's town.
 The title also had elements of real-time strategy games when enemies attacked the city, and the line between city-building and RTS games has often been blurred with this kind of hybrid title.
 True 3D graphics were not yet possible at that time, so the advertised 3D was actually a clever use of 2D graphics (an isometric projection) with mathematically generated terrain and overlaid bitmaps and sprites.

-The Anno series started in 1998 and established a high level of detail in graphics as well as an intense economy simulation and a distinct gameplay.
+The Anno series started in 1998 with the release of Anno 1602 and established a high level of detail in graphics as well as an intense commerce simulation and a distinct gameplay.
+Players juggle multi-island networks, shipping lanes, population classes with escalating needs, and specialization pressures (expeditions, influence, diplomacy).
+It blends resource micro-management with macro-level logistics, evolving over time to incorporate futuristic and industrial-age settings.